 We believe the most effective method is to start with negotiations on your behalf to develop an out-of-court solution.
 However, we can quickly proceed to vigorously litigating your case if a settlement cannot be reached.

 Our experienced lawyers in Stamford, Connecticut are available to discuss your concerns and questions about enforcing divorce orders that your former spouse is not following.
-At Siegel & Kaufman, P.C., we are focused on protecting your continuing interests and well-being after your divorce.
+At Siegel, Colin & Kaufman, we are focused on protecting your continuing interests and well-being after your divorce.

 Call us at 203-326-5145 or reach out to our office online by completing our form.